Last Updated: 2/8/23 | February 8th, 2023

-Intrepid’s tours that include Costa Rica range from a nine-day “classic” tour for $1,200 per person to a super extensive, 59-day extravagant tour of Central America for $6,225.
+Intrepid’s tours that include Costa Rica range from a nine-day “classic” tour for $1,460 USD per person to a 59-Day Ultimate Central America Experience starting at $6,550 USD.

 Since 1978, this company has been arranging and offering a slew of guided tours around the country.
 Rather than providing pre-set tours that you simply book and go on, they create tailor-made itineraries based on a questionnaire you fill out in advance.

 Pricing for tours with Costa Rica Expeditions depends on the length of your trip and the activities you want to do, so it all depends on how you answer their questionnaire (packages start at $250/day per person).

 3. Green World Adventures